1) Ensure Flask is not running in debug mode

 - Disable development settings

-Confirm Flask debug mode is off and do not use the Werkzeug development server in production.bashexport FLASK_ENV=production export DEBUG=0
+Confirm Flask debug mode is off and do not use the Werkzeug development server in production.bashexport FLASK_CONFIG=production export FLASK_DEBUG=0 export DEBUG=0

 In your Flask config:pythonDEBUG = False TESTING = False - Set a strong